weragoda/sql_test/README.md

  - Fetch roles name if have multiple users.

 ### Fix the below error in the following provided SQL query.
-Implement your changes in the best place.
+Implement your changes in the same query or change query to fix error.

  - `Cannot insert a NULL value into column transaction_tstamp`